RicardoFernandez/MowerKata/README.md

 Kata based in MarsRover kata.
 This kata has intended overengineering in order to put in practice DDD based in Hexagonal Architecture and some design patterns.

+In other languages would be easy to show decoupling implementing for Interfaces, I was thinking about do this using ABC classes but I decided not to do it.

 Developed using TDD outside-inside approach, trying to test from the point of view of the user and of course avoiding to test implementation details.

 Some validations are not finished: